To gain accurate and reliable data about facial expressions, FaceReader is the most robust automated system that will help you out.

 How FaceReader works

-- Makes an accurate 3D face modeling using > 500 key points (mesh) as well as the texture of the face
+- Face modeling – Makes an accurate artificial face model using almost 500 key points

-- Classifies the emotional expressions with artificial neural network
+- Face classification – Classifies the expressions with artificial neural networks

-These steps result in outcomes such as basic expressions, custom expressions, head orientation, gaze direction, person characteristics, valence and arousal, Action Units, heart rate and heart rate variability, audio, and consumption behavior.
+These steps result in outcomes such as basic expressions, custom expressions, head orientation, gaze direction, valence and arousal, Action Units, heart rate and heart rate variability, and consumption behavior.

 Who uses it?